Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • 1 to 2 brick sessions per week

-• Addition of cadence work and sprints
+• Add cadence work and sprints

 • Targeted lower body strengthening